quantumopticslkb-user/LKB_mkdocs/docs/starting-package/index.md

 ---
 title: Welcome to the Quantum Fuilds of Light lab!
 description: 'The first steps when you arrive.
-Everything you need to know when you arrive (basic info).
+Everything you need to know when you arrive (basic info).'

-Links to tutorials: '
 ---

 ---